HighwayChile/assignment04/README.md

-input (perhaps using an input element),  - DONE output (maybe inside a <p> or in a fancier element),  - DONE variables of a few datatypes (at least number, string, boolean, and a couple objects),  - NEED MORE TYPES show off some common errors and how you might avoid them,
+input (perhaps using an input element),  - DONE output (maybe inside a <p> or in a fancier element),  - DONE variables of a few datatypes (at least number, string, boolean, and a couple objects),  - NEED Num & Bool show off some common errors and how you might avoid them,
 conditionals,  - DONE
 repetition,  - DONE